xinleif666/CSIL_GPU/README.md

 ```
 python -c "import torch; print(torch.cuda.is_available())"
 ```
-Check NVCC and Python Versions:
+Check NVCC and Python Versions (optional):
 ```
 nvcc --version
 which python
 ```
+Feel free to check if other dependencies are installed with expected version here.

 ## Slurm Script Example

 Below is an example .slurm script for a GPU job: